-The Limit Memory channels are entered on the "Limits" tab of the Programmer.
+The Limit Memory channels are entered on the Limit Memories page accessed through the tab of the same name at the bottom of the screen.
 The same information as that entered for any memory channel is entered for these.
-See the Regular Memory Channels section for the details about the information to be entered.
+See the Regular Memory Channels section of this Help for the details about the information to be entered.